PaloAltoNetworks/terraform-iac-lab/docs/02-configure/configure.rst

         ]
     }

+Run ``terraform apply`` to finalize the changes.
 Log in to the Panorama web UI and verify that your changes have been committed.
 You're now ready to deploy the environment and have your firewall bootstrap from this configuration.